Beheading game: Celtic mythology

-Many archaeologists and historians believe that ancient Celts held a cult of the severed heads.

 The earliest recorded incidence of the trope of the beheading game is in the Fled Bricrenn (Bricriu's Feast), part of the Ulster Cycle of Irish mythology.
 The overarching plot of the Fled Bricrenn involves three heroes – Cú Chulainn, Conall Cernach, and Lóegaire Búadach – who are each independently told by the titular character that they are worthy of the Champion's Portion and are invited to a feast in their honour.
 When the three men arrive at Bricriu's Feast, they are put through a series of trials, often involving supernatural figures, to determine which among them is superior.
 Some written versions of the Fled Bricrenn involve two iterations of the beheading game.
-One, titled "The Champion's Bargain", dates back to at least the ninth century, while the "Uath" episode may be a later interpolation from when the manuscript was compiled in the eleventh century.
+One, titled "The Champion's Bargain", dates back to at least the ninth century; the other, known as the "Uath" episode, is probably a later interpolation from when the manuscript was compiled in the eleventh century, but may nonetheless represent an earlier version of the story.

 The "Uath" or "Terror" episode contains one of the first trials presented to the three heroes.
 A man named Uath challenges Cú Chulainn and the others to behead him with an axe, but warns them that they will be beheaded in turn the following day.
 Consistent with the other episodes of the Fled Bricrenn, which posit Cú Chulainn as the superior warrior, he is the only one to take up Uath's challenge.
 When he presents himself for the return blow, Uath spares Cú Chulainn by striking him with the blunt edge of the axe.
 The beheading game is repeated at the end of the Fled Bricrenn, in the episode titled "The Champion's Bargain".
 There, a strange churl arrives at the court of Conchobar mac Nessa, the king of Ulster, and challenges its members to a beheading game.
 Three heroes accept the churl's challenge but flee before the blow can be returned; only Cú Chulainn submits himself to the axe.
 For his valor, the churl, revealed to be the trickster king Cú Roí in disguise, declares that Cú Chulainn deserves the Champion's Portion.